 - Bring all the supplies you will need to the patient's bedside.
 Raise the bed to a comfortable height to prevent straining your back.

-- Explain to patients that you are about to give them a bed bath.
+- Explain to the patient that you are about to give them a bed bath.

 - Make sure you uncover only the area of the body you are washing.
 This will keep the person from getting too cold.
 It also provides privacy.

-- While patients are lying on their backs, begin by washing their heads and move toward their feet.
-Then, roll your patients to one side and wash their backs.
+- While the patient is lying on their back, begin by washing their face and move toward their feet.
+Then, roll your patient to one side and wash their back.

 - To wash a patient's skin, first wet the skin, then gently apply a small amount of soap.
 Check with the patient to make sure the temperature is okay and you are not rubbing too hard.

 - Make sure you rinse all the soap off, then pat the area dry, including the skin folds and creases.
 Apply lotion before covering the area up.

 - Bring fresh, warm water to the patient's bedside with a clean washcloth to wash private areas.
 First wash the genitals, then move toward the buttocks, always washing from front to back.